xoolive/traffic/docs/user_guide/docker.rst

     docker run -it -p 8888:8888 ghcr.io/xoolive/traffic/jupyter

-This will start the container and you can connect to it with the browser and work in a Jupyter notebook.
-Just copy-paste the URL that starts with *http://127.0.0.1:8888...* into your favorite browser and have fun.
+This will start the container, and you can connect to it with the browser and work in a Jupyter notebook.
+Just copy-paste the URL that starts with *http://127.0.0.1:8888...* into your favourite browser and have fun.

 Use the GitHub container image with Visual Studio Code
 ------------------------------------------------------